uditgt/coding-for-fun/README.md

-Python coding for fun and to test out a hypothesis about habit formation
+Python coding for fun to test out a hypothesis about habit formation
++ getting some Git practice